atom-dispencer/CodenameTeabag/docs/git/git.md

 - Whoever is hosting your **remote Git repository** *(lots of scary words, but that's normally just GitHub)*

 Confused?
-Here's a picture!
+Here's an unhelpful picture!

 ![Git Client Host Architecture](GitClientHost.png)

-I bet that didn't help at all...
+That didn't help at all, did it?

 ## Why does anyone use Git?
 One of the main use cases for Git is when working in a team.